 Expressions and Variables

-The Functionize Expression Builder makes adding variables to your tests quick and easy.
-You can quickly insert a variety of data and our app will do the heavy lifting!
+The Functionize Expression Builder makes adding Variables to your tests quick and easy.
+You can swiftly insert a variety of data, and our app will do the heavy lifting!
 Variables open up the ability to test your site more thoroughly by allowing dynamic data for each execution.

 What is an Expression?